EllingtonKirby/EllingtonKirby.github.io/index.markdown

 layout: default
 ---

-# Welcome!
+# About Me

 I am a former Software Engineer and current Machine Learning Student.
-I have worked at large and medium sized companies like FanDuel and Snap Inc, as well as small startups and agencies.
+I have worked at large and medium sized companies as an Android Developer such as FanDuel and Snap Inc, as well as small startups and agencies.

 In 2019 I moved to Paris to learn French and eat way too many French pastries.

 In 2022 I returned to school to pursue a Masters in Machine Learning at PSL Research University.

-Currently I am working as a research intern at Université Gustave Eiffel where I am developing unsupervised learning methods and applying them to traffic engineering problems.
+I have worked as a research intern at Université Gustave Eiffel where I developed unsupervised learning methods and applied them to traffic engineering problems.

 I am open to talking about any projects in Machine Learning in research or industry.
 I like to get my hands dirty with complex software systems and build cool stuff.